silverstripe/silverstripe-activedirectory/docs/en/developer.md

 ### Service Provider (SP)

  - `entityId`: URI that uniquely identifies the party.
-We customarily set it to a URL, but the connectivity is not required
+This *must* be set to the site URL (e.g.  `https://<your-site-domain>`), because we reuse it as the base URL for the SAML endpoints.
  - `privateKey`: Path to private key used for signing SAML request (the key you have generated)
  - `x509cert`: Path to certificate for the ADFS to use when verifying SAML requests (the certificate you have generated, matching the key above)